Lumi007/Circle-346-Phonie/README.md

 Write Javascript.

 3i.
-Write a Javascript function to check the Phone number using Regex (this should happen once the user starts typing.)
+Write a Javascript function to check the Phone number (this should happen once the user starts typing.)
 3ii.
 Write a Javascript Function to change Mobile Network Logos based on the return from Regex validated value.
 3iii.
 Write a javascript function for validating form inputs on click of the submit button, and display contact details.

-CLICK ON LINK TO JOIN REPL.IT TEAM.
-AN EMAIL INVITE HAS ALSO BEEN SENT Join Repl.it Team